SuuuXinnn/Stats-220/README.md

 # Stats 220

 ## Hi!
-I'm Suxin👧🏼
+I'm Suxin👧� 🐍 since I was born in the year of the snake
-## A stage 3 student but doing stage 2 course this semester😂
+### A stage 3 student but doing stage 2 course this semester😂
+### I'm also a 🐍 since I was born in the year of the snake

 ### *I will use this for demonstrating various STATS 220 related teaching things.*